rille111/Workshops.Containers/kubernetes-setup-dns-cert-https/readme.md

             * Or https://www.digwebinterface.com/ for kube.kumobits.com and kumobits.com both should get you some response.
         * See more here: https://www.digitalocean.com/docs/networking/dns/how-to/caa/
         * And here:https://community.letsencrypt.org/t/caa-setup-for-lets-encrypt/9893

+# Upgrading/Deleting Cert-Manager

+This can be a headache since all resources and CRD's **must be deleted** before namespaces can be deleted, otherwise it will get stuck.

+* First, delete Issuers, ClusterIssuers by kubectl delete on the yamls
+* Then use HELM to uninstall
+* Continue by calling kubectl delete on some files to make sure that CRD and ApiGroups gets deleted
+   * Example: kubectl delete -f https://github.com/jetstack/cert-manager/releases/download/v0.8.1/cert-manager.yaml
+* Delete namespaces and **make sure they're deleted!**
+* Now you can go to the install step and make a fresh install